Webinar: Advanced Manual Inputs | 👉 Register Here!

 • Best for: Repetitive upper body tasks or static postures.

-• Use Case: Office settings, electronics assembly, control panels.
+• Use Case: Quality inspection, electronics assembly, control panels.

 • What it measures: Arm, wrist, shoulder, neck, and trunk posture.